Definition

 • Data manipulation is not represented

-(E) Object Oriented Model
+(E) Object-Oriented Database Model

 • It treats data as objects, similar to object-oriented programming.